Brockbank Cricket Collection

 This important collection of cricket books was bequeathed to the Library by Dr William Brockbank (1900–84), a Manchester physician.

-Representative rather than comprehensive in nature, it nevertheless includes many rare individual items as well as runs of early statistical works, e.g. a virtually complete set of Wisden, including some facsimile editions, and a fine series of ‘Britchers’, or rather Samuel Britcher’s A Complete List of All the Grand Matches of Cricket, 1793–1804/5.
+The collection is representative rather than comprehensive, but includes many rare items and early statistical works, for example a virtually complete set of Wisden (Wisden Cricketers' Almanack), including some facsimile editions.
+There is also a fine series of Samuel Britcher’s A Complete List of All the Grand Matches of Cricket, 1793–1804/5.
+Known as ‘Britchers’ this publication is important to the study of the early development of cricket.

 - John P. Tuck, 'Some Sources for the History of Popular Culture in the John Rylands University Library of Manchester', Bulletin of the John Rylands University Library of Manchester, vol. 71, no. 2 (1989), pp. 164-7.